LenurAm/Asteroids/README.md

 # Asteroids 2D
  The small game made in Unity.
-The starship is shooting to meteorits.
+The starship is shooting to meteorites.